 Parent Opportunity Center

 Vogel Alcove is dedicated to helping children recover from the effects of homelessness.
-But we know that we cannot impact a child’s life without helping his or her whole family.
-95% of the children we serve belong to families headed by a single female.
+But we know that we cannot impact a child’s life without helping the whole family.
+88% of the children we serve belong to families headed by a single female.
 Most of our mothers are young (in their 20s) with more than one child younger than six.
 Approximately 92% of young mothers experiencing homelessness have been victims of physical and/or sexual abuse at some point in their lives (if not currently).

 The families we serve typically come from dangerous neighborhoods with substandard housing.
 They often lack reliable transportation or a plan to obtain it.
 And our moms may have difficulty finding employment due to factors such as educational barriers, past history, personal mental health issues or lack of accessible or affordable child care.
 The Institute for Children, Poverty & Homelessness reports that 25% of homeless mothers reported quitting jobs or school due to problems with their child care.